SP patriarch Mulayam Singh Yadav dies at 82 | Politics

 - India

-Samajwadi Party supremo and three-time chief minister of Uttar Pradesh Mulayam Singh Yadav died on Monday at a hospital in Gurugram after prolonged illness. ''Mere adarniya pitaji aur sabke netaji nahi rahe - Akhilesh Yadav,'' the SP tweeted from its Twitter handle.
+Samajwadi Party supremo and three-time Uttar Pradesh Chief Minister Mulayam Singh Yadav, who was born in a farming family and went on to spawn the state's most prominent political clan, died on Monday after prolonged illness.
+He was 82 The former defence minister was admitted to the Intensive Care Unit of the Medanta Hospital here on October 2. ''My respected father and 'netaji' to all is no more,'' his son Akhilesh Yadav said in a tweet in Hindi.
+The body is being taken to his native Saifai in Uttar Pradesh's Etawah district where the cremation will take place at 3 pm on Tuesday.

-The 82-year-old former defence minister was admitted to a hospital since August and was shifted to the Intensive Care Unit of the Gurugram-based Medanta Hospital on October 2.
-President Droupadi Murmu and Prime Minister Narendra Modi were among a host of leaders who condoled his passing away.
+President Droupadi Murmu and Prime Minister Narendra Modi were among a host of leaders who condoled the death of the veteran leader.

+Earlier in a tweet in Hindi, Shah hailed the former Uttar Pradesh chief minister as a champion of democracy who raised his voice during the emergency.

+Congress leader Rajiv Shukla and JD(U) leader K C Tyagi were among those who visited the hospital.

-Uttar Pradesh Chief Minister Yogi Adityanath announced a three-day state mourning and said Yadav's last rites will be conducted with full state honours.
+As a mark of respect to the SP patriarch, Uttar Pradesh Chief Minister Yogi Adityanath announced a three-day state mourning, and said Yadav's last rites will be conducted with full state honours.

+The Congress and BJP condoled Yadav's demise and said his passing away was an irreparable loss to Indian politics.

 Born on November 22, 1939 into a farming family in Saifai near Etawah in Uttar Pradesh, Yadav spawned the state’s most prominent political clan.